LandOfTheRair/landoftherair.github.io/_docs/getting-started/weapon-information.md

 Arrows can also be held to boost the damage of the bow, but are not required.

-Ranged weapons are primarily used by Fighters and Thieves.
+Ranged weapons are primarily used by Warriors and Thieves.

 ### Thrown Weapons
 ##### _Features: Returning Daggers, anything you throw_